xmessner/Sliders/README.md

 The game will have

 - Good graphics
 - Up to 4 players.
-2 playing with sliders and 2 to help their friend
+2 playing with sliders and 2 to help their friends
 - Networking
 - Sampled sounds ingame
 - FM music